• Home

 Criteria 5.
 The application evidences the applicant's capability to succeed.

 Scores are automatically tallied in RACS Unlock, following which applications for each scholarship and grant are ranked.
-Some Research Scholarships and Learning and Development grants (but not all) short-list candidates to proceed to interview.
-Following the interview process, a final ranking process determines the allocation of grant offers to prospective recipients.
+Some Research Scholarships (but not all) short-list candidates to proceed to interview.
+Following the interview process, a final ranking process determines the allocation of scholarship offers to prospective recipients.

 * As part of the de-identification process to mitigate bias, the reviewer sees the career + employment form, individual grant forms and research activity proposal form.
-The eligibility/demographic form, scholarship ranking form, program acknowledgment, upload tasks and recommender details are not visible to reviewers.
+The eligibility/demographic form, program acknowledgment, upload tasks and endorser details are not visible to reviewers.

 • Interviews

-As stipulated on each guideline, most scholarships and some grants require short-listed applicants to participate in an online camera interview with up to five selection panel members.
+As stipulated in each guideline, most scholarships require short-listed applicants to participate in an online interview via Microsoft Teams with three to five selection panel members.

 Interviews focus on the candidate's understanding of the proposed project or activity.
 Candidates are invited to talk to their project or activity for approximately seven minutes.
 The interview panel may then ask questions for approximately five minutes.
 Once the interview is concluded, panel members assess the candidate based on the interview selection criteria as below: